 A buffering period SEI message provides initial CPB removal delay and initial CPB removal delay offset information for initialization of the HRD at the position of the associated access unit in decoding order.

+A buffering period SEI message may be included in a scalable nesting SEI message with nesting_op_flag equal to 1.

+If a buffering period SEI message is included in a scalable nesting SEI message, a set of skipped leading pictures skippedPictureList consists of the CL-RAS pictures and the RASL pictures associated with the IRAP pictures with nuh_layer_id equal to nuhLayerId for which LayerInitializedFlag[ nuhLayerId ] is equal to 0 at the start of decoding the IRAP picture and for which nuhLayerId is among the nestingLayerIdList[ i ] for any value of i in the range of 0 to nesting_num_ops_minus1, inclusive.
+Otherwise (a buffering period SEI message is not nested in a scalable nesting SEI message), skippedPictureList consists of the RASL pictures associated with the IRAP picture which the buffering period SEI message is associated with.

 The following applies for the buffering period SEI message syntax and semantics:

 – The syntax elements initial_cpb_removal_delay_length_minus1, au_cpb_removal_delay_length_minus1, dpb_output_delay_length_minus1, and sub_pic_hrd_params_present_flag, and the variables NalHrdBpPresentFlag and VclHrdBpPresentFlag are found in or derived from syntax elements found in the hrd_parameters( ) syntax structure that is applicable to at least one of the operation points to which the buffering period SEI message applies.